OpenTreeOfLife/reference-taxonomy/registry/README.md

 are resolving registrations to nodes in a taxonomy (Registry.resolve method) and extending a registry with new registrations as needed so that all nodes in a taxonomy have assigned registrations (Registry.extend method).
+Typically the two are called in sequence for each taxonomy.

+To compile:

+    cd reference-taxonomy/registry
+    make compile

+A scripted test is available via 'make test' in the registry directory
+- but beware, this does some big file transfers, and can take a while (15 minutes? haven't measured it).

+### Interactive use

-It references taxonomy support classes defined in the org.opentreeoflife.taxa package.
+The registry references taxonomy support classes defined in the org.opentreeoflife.taxa package.
 It can be scripted using jython.
-To get an interactive jython interpreter, do:
+To get an interactive jython interpreter, assuming you're in the registry directory, do:

-    cd reference-taxonomy
-    make compile
-    export CLASSPATH="$PWD:$PWD/lib/*"
+    export CLASSPATH="../$PWD:../$PWD/lib/*"
     java org.python.util.jython

 (probably would be better to create a shell executable and control visibility of classpath)

+### Scripted use

-At this point one would generally want to do one or both of the following
+In jython one would generally want to start a script with one or both of the following

     from org.opentreeoflife.taxa import Taxonomy
     from org.opentreeoflife.registry import Registry